Myanmar executes four democracy activists, drawing condemnation and outrage | Law-Order

 "At least 50 innocent civilians, excluding security forces, died because of them," he told a televised news conference.
 "How can you say this is not justice?" he asked.
 "Required actions are needed to be done in the required moments."

-Cambodian Prime Minister Hun Sen, chair of the Association of Southeast Asian Nations (ASEAN), appealed in a letter in June to junta leader Min Aung Hlaing not to carry out the executions, relaying deep concern among Myanmar's neighbours.
-Myanmar's ruling junta has condemned foreign statements about the execution orders as "reckless and interfering".
+Cambodian Prime Minister Hun Sen, chair of the Association of Southeast Asian Nations (ASEAN), appealed in a letter in June to junta leader Min Aung Hlaing not to carry out the executions, relaying deep concern among Myanmar's neighbors.
+The junta has condemned foreign statements about the executive orders as "reckless and interfering".

 Myanmar has been in chaos since last year's coup, with conflict spreading nationwide after the army crushed mostly peaceful protests in cities.
-"These horrendous executions were murders.
-They're a part of the junta's ongoing crimes against humanity and attack on the civilian population," Matthew Smith, head of Southeast Asia's Fortify Rights, told Reuters.
+"For more than a year now, Myanmar's military authorities have engaged in extrajudicial killings, torture, and a whole gamut of human rights violations," Van Der Borght added.

-"The junta would be completely wrong to think this would instil fear in the hearts of the revolution."
+"The military will only continue to trample on people's lives if they are not held accountable."
 The AAPP says more than 2,100 people have been killed by the security forces since the coup.
 The junta says that figure is exaggerated.

 The true picture of violence has been hard to assess as clashes have spread to more remote areas where ethnic minority insurgent groups are also fighting the military.
 Last Friday, the World Court rejected Myanmar's objections to a genocide case over its treatment of the Muslim Rohingya minority, paving the way for the case to be heard in full.